Andy Borregales

-Andrés "Andy" Borregales (born January 2, 2003) is a Venezuelan professional American football kicker for the New England Patriots of the National Football League (NFL).
+Andrés "Andy" Borregales (bore-eh-GAH-les; born January 2, 2003) is a Venezuelan-American professional American football kicker for the New England Patriots of the National Football League (NFL).
 He played college football for the Miami Hurricanes and was selected by the Patriots in the sixth round of the 2025 NFL draft.

-Early life and high school
+Early life

+Borregales was born in Caracas, Venezuela, and immigrated to the United States with his family at the age of one.
 Borregales attended Chaminade–Madonna College Preparatory School in Hollywood, Florida.
 He went seven for nine on his field goal attempts as a sophomore and finished his high school career with a long of 56 yards.
 He committed to play college football for the Miami Hurricanes.

 College career

 Heading into his freshman season in 2021, Borregales was named the Hurricanes starting kicker and kickoff specialist.
 He finished the 2021 season hitting 17 out of his 21 field goals and all 45 of his extra points attempts.
 In week 10 of the 2022 season, Borregales hit four field goals in an overtime win over Virginia.
 In 2022, he went 17 for 20 on his field goal attempts and converted on all 35 of his extra points.
 In week 9 of the 2023 season, Borregales hit three 45-plus yard field goals including a game-tying 48-yard field goal to force overtime in a win over Virginia.
 He finished the 2023 season converting on 22 of his 26 field goal attempts and 44 of his 45 extra points.
 In week 5 of the 2024 season, Borregales hit a career-long 56-yard field goal in a win over Virginia Tech.
 He finished his final collegiate season in 2024, going 18 for 19 on his field goals, while also making all 62 of his extra point attempts.